MicrosoftDocs/cpp-docs/docs/mfc/reference/casyncsocket-class.md

 ### Parameters

 *pAI*<br/>
-pAI: A pointer to a [ADDRINFOT](https://docs.microsoft.com/windows/win32/api/ws2def/ns-ws2def-addrinfoa) to hold socket info such as the family and socket type.
+A pointer to a [ADDRINFOT](https://docs.microsoft.com/windows/win32/api/ws2def/ns-ws2def-addrinfoa) to hold socket info such as the family and socket type.

 *lEvent*<br/>
 A bitmask which specifies a combination of network events in which the application is interested.